|

 2) Shopping

-with Ruth.
 Visit the Avenue of the Tent-makers in the old

 city where you can buy appliquéd items directly from the makers.